Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Discussion

 \section{Discussion}

-\paragraph{Limitations and future work} Our method has shown state-of-the-art performance on novel pose synthesis for dynamic humans with high time efficiency.
-However, there are still limitations in our algorithm: 1) the 3D reconstruction quality degrades when the camera setup becomes sparse.
-In this case, the model can overfit to the training observations and fail to render novel poses with high visual quality.
-2) Learning correct garment deformations depending on the body pose is a very challenging problem and solving it with learning-based approaches is difficult.
-Our deformation module could be further improved by incorporating more physics priors of humans and clothes.
-3) Each 3D Gaussian in our human body is optimized and deformed independently, ignoring the intrinsic relation between Gaussians in local neighbourhoods.
-We think that defining structure and connectivity between primitives could help our model and we leave it as future work.
+\paragraph{Limitations and future work} Our method is limited in several aspects: 1) the 3D reconstruction quality degrades with sparse camera setups because of overfitting on the training observations, resulting in poor novel pose synthesis.
+2) The proposed MLP is able to fit observed garment deformations and replicate them for novel poses, but does not extrapolate novel deformations.
+3) Each gaussian in our model is optimized and deformed independently, ignoring the relation between gaussians in local neighbourhoods.
+We think that defining structure and connectivity between primitives would help and leave it as future work.

 \paragraph{Potential societal impacts} The proposed algorithm could be used in Deep Fakes pipelines to synthesize fake videos of people with reenactment for malicious purpose.
-This aspect needs to be addressed carefully before any deployment.
+This aspect needs to be addressed and mitigated carefully.